Optimized Health & Longevity Require Pre-adult intervention

 Lifelong Wellbeing.

-The time before adulthood, from preconception through pregnancy, infancy, childhood, and adolescence, is a critical window during which lifelong patterns of health and development are established.
-This period is marked by uniquely high levels of adaptability in the body and brain, during which environmental influences (the exposome) can have lasting impacts within the boundaries of our genes.
+The time before adulthood, from preconception through pregnancy, infancy, childhood & adolescence, is a critical window during which lifelong patterns of health & development are established.
+This period is marked by uniquely high levels of adaptability in the body & brain, during which environmental influences (the exposome) can have lasting impacts within the boundaries of our genes.

-Pre-adult Healthspan Interventions (PHI) are the descriptively-named core of an eponymous strategy for identifying, evaluating, and disseminating all known and suspected factors that, if applied early, will optimize adult attributes.
+Pre-adult Healthspan Interventions (PHI) are the descriptively-named core of a strategy for identifying, evaluating, disseminating & implementing known & suspected factors that, with personalized and timely application, will optimize adult attributes.
+We aim to include traditional & suspected interventions with appropriate warnings, & to lionize financial accessibility.

 Why PHI Matters and How Do We Achieve This?

-The PHI Program also includes advocacy for worldwide implementation, and for research that supports early cultivation of immunity, mental health, physical growth, resilience, cognitive capacity, productivity, and even long-term longevity.
+The PHI Program also includes advocacy for highly accessible, worldwide implementation, & for research that supports early cultivation of immunity, mental health, physical growth, resilience, cognitive capacity, productivity, & extended longevity.

-Amazing modern interventions like gene therapies and prenatal surgeries are important and included in the PHI program.
+Amazing modern interventions like gene therapies & prenatal surgeries are important & integral to our program.
 Accessible PHI, wisely deployed, can often obviate the need for costly high-tech answers, and should be explored first unless the situation is urgent.
-There are many low-cost, highly proven, gentle, non-invasive and accessible interventions against disease, but reactionary rejection of modern remedies serves no one.
+There are many low-cost, highly proven, gentle, non-invasive & accessible interventions against disease, but reactionary rejection of modern remedies serves no one.

 What’s needed is a coordinated global effort to:

-• Create a free, online, multilingual PHI database - one that explains what works, how it works, and who it helps.
+Create a free, online, multilingual PHI database - one that explains what works, how it works, & who it helps.

-• Test and validate simple interventions for safety, effectiveness, and synergies.
+Test & validate simple interventions for safety, effectiveness, & synergies.

-• Recognize promising PHI from diverse fields like folk medicine, mental health, pediatrics, sports science, aesthetics, and even veterinary care.
+Recognize promising PHI from diverse fields like folk medicine, mental health, pediatrics, sports science, aesthetics, & veterinary care.

-• Include pregnant women and children in long-term studies, to better understand how early interventions shape health outcomes.
+Include pregnant women & children in long-term studies, to better understand how early interventions shape health outcomes.

 Addressing The Gaps